islamabadmassacrearchive/islamabadmassacrearchive.github.io/_victims/anees-satti.md

 - **Government Clarifications:**
   The federal government has not released an official statement regarding the deaths and injuries sustained during the D-Chowk operation.
 PTI social media accounts list Anees Shahzad among the deceased party supporters.

 ---

+## **Legal Relevance**

+This profile, supported by eyewitness accounts, medical evidence, and documented government denials, forms part of a larger effort to establish accountability for the Islamabad Massacre.
+Anees Shahzad’s case exemplifies the unlawful use of force against peaceful protesters.
+His death, along with others, may constitute state-sponsored violence and crimes against humanity.

+This repository is maintained with the intent to pursue legal avenues against those responsible.
+All evidence is curated with chain-of-custody principles to ensure admissibility in court.

+---